برجاء الإنتظار ...

 5. Paediatric solid tumours, including Ewing's sarcoma, embryonal rhabdomyosarcoma, neuroblastoma, Wilms' tumour, retinoblastoma and medulloblastoma.

 6. Idiopathic thrombocytopenic purpura.
-Patients with true ITP refractory to splenectomy and short-term treatment with adrenocortical steroids may respond to vincristine but the medicinal product is not recommended as primary treatment of this disorder.
-Recommended weekly doses of vincristine given for 3 to 4 weeks have produced permanent remissions in some patients.
+Patients with true ITP refractory to splenectomy and short-term treatment with adrenocortical steroids may respond to vincristine sulphate but the medicinal product is not recommended as primary treatment of this disorder.
+Recommended weekly doses of vincristine sulphate given for 3 to 4 weeks have produced permanent remissions in some patients.
 If patients fail to respond after 3 to 6 doses, it is unlikely that there will be any beneficial results with additional doses.

 Posology